microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Local and remote terminal processes are restored on window reload, such as when an extension install requires a reload.
 The terminal will be reconnected and the UI state of the terminals will be restored, including the active tab and split terminal relative dimensions.

-We've added an experimental setting `terminal.integrated.persistentSessionReviveProcess`, which determines when the previous terminal session contents should be restored and processes be recreated after a terminal process has been shutdown (for example, on window or application close).
+We've added an experimental setting `terminal.integrated.persistentSessionReviveProcess`, which determines when the previous terminal session contents should be restored and processes be recreated after a terminal process has been shut down (for example, on window or application close).
 Restoring of the process current working directory depends on whether it is supported by the shell.

 ## Links